-July marks the beginning of the new fiscal year for the City of Oakland, and with it the end of a rancorous two-month-long adoption process for a new two-year budget.
+July marked the beginning of the new fiscal year for the City of Oakland, and with it the end of a rancorous two-month-long adoption process for a new two-year budget.
 It all began in May, when, as required by the city charter, Mayor Libby Schaaf submitted her proposed budget to the City Council and Council President Rebecca Kaplan proposed an alternate budget.
 What followed was nearly two months of counterproposals, allegations, information and misinformation before the eventual adoption of a budget.

 The mayor called her budget the responsible thing to do to help Oakland dig out of financial insecurity and recover its credit rating.
 The council president countered that the mayor’s proposal was too conservative and that the alternate budget would treat Oaklanders with respect and dignity as they sought to deal with rising prices, rising rents and rising costs.
 In response, the city administrator called the council president’s budget “too flawed to fix,” and Councilmember Larry Reid commented, “in my 22 years on the council, I’ve never seen a worse budget.”